-Getting in the habit of running is one thing, but making sure you set yourself realistic goals is also key to making your habit stick.
-Maybe you want to run a half marathon, lose some weight or you’d like to be able to run further.
-Whatever you want to achieve, you need to get the balance between dreaming big and your daily activities correct.
-A study on motivation found that ‘dreaming big’ and aiming for high goals can be an effective way to stay motivated.
-However, many of us can also find it daunting to chase a lofty goal and if something doesn’t feel achievable we can lose interest and fail to achieve it.
+Getting in the habit of running is one thing, but making sure you set realistic goals is also key to making your habit stick.
+Maybe you want to run a half marathon, lose some weight, or you’d like to run farther.
+Whatever you want to achieve, you need to have a balance between dreaming big and what is realistic.
+A study on motivation found that “dreaming big” and aiming for high goals can be an effective way to stay motivated.
+However, many of us can also find it daunting to chase a lofty goal, fail to achieve it, and become disinterested.

-- Your overall goal might be to lose 10 pounds and you could achieve this by running 20k per week for a month
+- Your overall goal might be to lose 10 pounds and you could achieve this by running 12 miles per week for a month.

-- Your micro goal could be get up 30 minutes earlier in the morning and go for a short run (gradually building up to your desired 20k per week)
+- Your micro goal could be to get up 30 minutes earlier in the morning and go for a short run (gradually building up to your desired 12 miles per week).

-By making the changes smaller and gradually build up to your overall goal, you can continue to reward yourself and feel good about your achievements each day.
-Instead of looking at your 20k per week goal and being a long way off it, you will look at small improvements you’ve made and feel better for your efforts.
+Instead of looking at your long-term goal and being discouraged, you will look at small improvements you’ve made and feel better for your efforts.

 The next steps

 It may take some time to experiment and find the right cues for you to make running a habit.
-It may also take some time for you to find the right micro goals as you achieve your overall goal.
-It’s all a process of self-discovery, and even when experimenting, you’ll learn new things about what motivates you, how your body works and how to improve your wellbeing.
+It may also take some time for you to find the right micro-goals as you achieve your overall goal.
+Some runners cite having a group of friends to run with on a periodic schedule, buying a new running outfit after a micro goal has been achieved, or using a tracking app as important ways they’ve stayed focused on their goal.
+It’s all a process of self-discovery, and even when experimenting, you’ll learn new things about what motivates you, how your body works, and how to improve your wellbeing.